abrantix/2wdrobot/README.md

 ## Programming
 [Programming instructions](Doc/programming.md)

+## Establish WIFI connection
+1. After powering on, the device creates an AP with SSID name "AXTT-<MAC-Address>".
+2. Please open the WIFI settings of your device and connect to that WIFI.
+In case of "No internet connection" warnings, just ignore those messages and keep the WIFI connected
+3. Open your browser and enter the address http://192.168.4.1 to access the robot's web interface

 ## Troubleshooting
 *My Ax2WDRobot doesn't turn on*
 1. The battery protection circuit prevents powering on as long as there was no initial charge from USB port.